The decision will provide Medicare coverage tests for minimal residual disease (MRD) starting December 26, 2021.

 As a comparatively new application of novel genomic technologies, MRD testing has been highly regarded for its sensitivity and specificity in allowing detection of extremely dilute tumor material or tracking the relative increase or decrease of tumor material being deposited in the blood.

-evidence of progression, recurrence or relapse, as well as detect tumor response to therapy by measuring the proportional changes in the amount of available tumor DNA.
+evidence of progression, recurrence, or relapse as well as detect tumor response to therapy by measuring the proportional changes in the amount of available tumor DNA.

 “Both above uses may enable physicians to better assign risk stratification, deploy alternate treatment strategies, or preclude the use of unnecessary adjuvant therapies,” the statement from MolDX said.1

-Several limitations have also been identified for MRD testing, including discordance of mutations between ctDNA and tissue, possibility of ctDNA enrichment with therapy resistance alterations, and inability to detect a second primary tumor.
+Several limitations have also been identified for MRD testing, including discordance of mutations between circulating tumor (ct) DNA and tissue, possibility of ctDNA enrichment with therapy resistance alterations, and inability to detect a second primary tumor.

 provides a pathway for the continued expansion of clonoSEQ into routine clinical care to benefit the more than 700,000 patients living with lymphoid malignancies in the United States.
 We look forward to our continued work with Medicare to help evolve coverage within this rapidly advancing field.”2

-1. MolDX: Minimal Residual Disease Testing for Cancer.
-News Release.
+1. MolDX: minimal residual disease testing for cancer.
 CMS.
-Published online November 11, 2021.
+Updated November 4, 2021.
 Accessed November 19, 2021. https://go.cms. gov/3cA4WaK